Ennomines

 (NCBI-index: 934814)

-A geometer moth that has smooth, rarely faintly speckled, orange-yellow, or light brown wings is the September Thorn (Ennomos erosaria).
+The September Thorn (Ennomos erosaria) is a geometer moth with smooth, rarely faintly speckled, orange-yellow or light brown wings.
 Two brown cross lines run across the forewing, which runs slightly towards each other in the direction of the inner edge.
 The outer transverse line has no twist, which distinguishes it from the August Thorn (Ennomos quercinaria), and which points towards the apex at the costa.
 Another characteristic distinction with the August Thorn is that the September Thorn raises the wings more obliquely in a resting position.
-The easiest way to distinguish them is the color of the legs.
-The September Thorn has completely yellow legs and the August Thorn has white ‘knee socks’.
-The wingspan is 30-35mm and the flight period is from June to mid-October in one or sometimes two generations.
+The easiest way to distinguish them is the colour of the legs.
+The September Thorn has completely yellow legs, and the August Thorn has white ‘knee socks’.
+The wingspan is 30-35mm, and the flight lasts for one or sometimes two generations from June to mid-October.
 Host plant: Various deciduous trees.
 Dutch name: Gehakkelde spanner.
 Frisian name:

 Flying period: